cliffeby/DuckpinV002/README.md

 This process is illustrated in the following Figure  that creates a scatter plot matrix using the scatter_matrix function in Pandas.

+Plots created using MatplotLib that can be visualized on the browser can be returned by the Execute Python Script.
+But the plots are not automatically redirected to images as they are when using R. So the user must explicitly save any plots to PNG files if they are to be returned back to Azure Machine Learning.

 #### _Duckpins_ #